BISC 440 Cell and Molecular Biology

 BISC 516 Plant Physiology

 Plant Physiology introduces students to the most important principles and findings of plant physiology and development.
 We will examine not only traditional plant physiological topics such as water relations, mineral nutrition, transport, photosynthesis, and respiration, but also the latest advances in plant developmental biology.
-After completing this course, students should be able to understand 1) plant morphology and key chemical and physical processes in plants; 2) the phases of plant development and major stages of plant life cycle; 3) how external (environmental stimuli) and internal (hormones) signals co-regulate plant growth and development; 4) interactions and communications between cells, tissues, and organs within a plant.
+After completing this course, students should be able to understand 1) plant morphology and key chemical and physical processes in plants; 2) the phases of plant development and major stages of the plant life cycle; 3) how external (environmental stimuli) and internal (hormones) signals co-regulate plant growth and development; 4) interactions and communications between cells, tissues, and organs within a plant.

 BISC 200 Research Experience